 Every console generation is met with a new iteration of controllers.
 Major revisions, minor tweaks, and technological advancements all play a part, inside and outside of the hardware.

 As much as the DualShock line of controllers has evolved since its inception, they all had a similar look and feel.
-Sony's new DualSense for the PlayStation 5 completely changes the shape of the chassis, giving it a more modernized look and improving its ergonomics.
+Sony's new DualSense for the PS5 completely changes the shape of the chassis, giving it a more modernized look and improving its ergonomics.
 Both the DualShock 4 and DualSense are still part of the same family, but it's clear that Sony isn't content with just the same old formula anymore.

 Sony is taking a generational leap